Every restaurant wants the same thing in 2026: more customers, more often.

 Use Scarcity and Exclusivity (Without Being Pushy)

-When you connect these ideas to QR codes and digital rewards, every poster, table tent, or social post can become an interactive entry point, not just a static message.
+When you connect these ideas to QR codes and digital rewards, every poster, table tent, or social post becomes an interactive entry point—not just a static message.

 6. Measure What Works and Stop Guessing